It comes as a shock to some people to learn that chickens are omnivores!

 Peanut Butter: Yes.
 Peanut butter is packed full of fats, carbs and protein and is good in small amounts.

 Oatmeal: Yes.
-They love oatmeal, specially as a warm cooked mash on cold days.
+They love oatmeal, especially as a warm cooked mash on cold days.

 Basil: Yes.
 This is a tasty and nutritious snack for them.